Applied-Language-Technology/website/source/getting_started.rst

 .. warning::

-   If you cannot find an environment named *Applied Language Technology* on the landing page, this means that you are not a member of the course group on CSC Notebooks.
+   If you cannot find an environment named *Applied Language Technology* on the landing page, you have not joined the course group on CSC Notebooks.

    To join the group, complete the following steps.